frchiron/crafted_design_exercises/outside-in-tdd/README.md

 	1. After posting a few tweets, you should get the tweets from a specific user in reverse-chronological order
 		* It's easier to get a reverse-chronological order sorting by ID than date.
 			* IDs should be created sequentially.
 Don't worry about it being thread-safe for this exercise.
+			* Will you need a class to generate tweet IDs?
 	2. Different users post a few tweets.
 A user follows a couple of other users.
 User asks for tweets contained in her "wall"